biojava/biojava.github.io/wiki/BioJava:CookBook:Core:Overview.md

 UniprotProxySequenceReader can implement other feature interfaces and using the XML data that describes the Protein Sequence we can give a list of known mutations or mutagenenis studies with references to papers.
-This also allows us to link the Uniprot ID to the NCBI id and retrieve the gene sequence data from NCBI via the NCBIProxySequenceReader.
-We are still in the early stages of extending these sequence relationships and expect some api changes the abstraction of the sequence storage to an interface allows for a great deal of flexibility.
+This also allows us to link the Uniprot ID to the NCBI ID and retrieve the gene sequence data from NCBI via the NCBIProxySequenceReader.
+We are still in the early stages of extending these sequence relationships and expect some api changes.
+The abstraction of the sequence storage to an interface allows for a great deal of flexibility but has also added some challenges in how to handle situations when something goes wrong and you need to throw an exception.
+By introducing the ability to load sequences from remote URLs when the internet is not working or you have implemented a lazy instantiation approach to loading sequence data we have made it difficult to handle error conditions without making every method throw an exception.
+This a design work in progress as we get feedback from developers and expect some level of api changes as we improve the overall design.

 <java>